algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### GitHub

 As the project is hosted on GitHub, we will use the Issues feature to create tickets for test cases and bug reports.
-Thanks to that, when people look at our project, they will be able to see what has to be implemented and if they are bugs, what are they.
+Thanks to that, when people look at our project, they will be able to see what has to be implemented and if they are bugs, what are they?

 ### f.
 Test cases

 To be sure that all features and all possible bugs have been tested, test cases will be created via tickets on GitHub Issues.
 We will use this tool so that it is easy for QA's to see what has to be tested and what has already been tested.
 But also for the whole team to be aware of features that are not working yet or that haven't been implemented yet.
 That's why we've chosen to create tickets rather than a spreadsheet. <br>
-A mention [TC] will be added to the title of each test case to make it easier to identify between all the issues.
-The creation date of the test case will also be added to the title. <br>
+The title must be clear and explicit so that everyone can understand what has to be tested. <br>
 Each test case will be created on GitHub issues with the label "Test Case". <br>
 The QA's and the people in charge of the feature will be set as assignees. <br>
 A template for those tickets has been created and is stored in [testCase.yml](../../.github/ISSUE_TEMPLATE/testCase.yml). <br>